 Costa Rica is often seen as an island of tranquility amongst it’s often volatile neighbours.
 A complete lack of any standing army, high rates of literacy, education and health care as well as a strong, stable economy, make Costa Rica a haven for travellers and ex pats in the region.
 Saying that, the reality is a far cry from the middle class, gentrified image the country portrays.
 There is still vast ammounts of poverty within Costa Rica, and it is home to a society that is in significant social flux.
 Tourism is one of the countries largest economic pillars, with the outstanding natural beauty and eco driven attractions, and whilst this has undoubtedly helped Costa Rica grow and prosper, it has also changed it to the extent that some places now seemingly exist just for tourists, with vast swathes of the country being brought up by foreign developers for high end resorts and hotels.
 Only time will tell how much this will change the country.

-Citizens of the US, Canada, the UK, Ireland, Australia, New Zealand, South Africa and most Western European countries can obtain a ninety-day entry stamp for Costa Rica without needing a visa.
+Citizens of the US, Canada, the UK, Ireland, Australia, New Zealand, South Africa and most Western European countries can stay for up to 90 days on a visa waiver.
 Most other nationalities will need one.
-If you are from a country not on the above list, check with the Costa Rican consulate.
+If you are from a country not on the above list, check with the Costa Rica embassy.

 Crime and Safety.